a women pointing to text that says

 “I would definitely advise SLPs to have strong clinical experience as a permanent employee before traveling … It’s generally expected that you are independent while on assignment, as often you are the only SLP at that site.”

-Yes, technically you can take a travel assignment as an SLP-CF. Almost 100% of SLP-CF travel assignments are in school districts.
-A school district assignment lends itself easily to complete the 9-month clinical fellowship requirement.
+Yes, technically, you can take a travel assignment as an SLP-CF. Almost 100% of SLP-CF travel assignments are in school districts.
+A school district assignment lends itself easily to completing the 9-month clinical fellowship requirement.

 If you are passionate about working in the school setting or with pediatrics and have strong clinical skills from grad school, taking a travel SLP assignment could be a good fit for you.